andrew/ultimate-awesome/README.md

 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [awesometools](https://github.com/byodian/awesometools) - 整理一些实用的软件工具和开发学习资源.
 - [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
+- [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [Awesome-Crystal-GNNs](https://github.com/kdmsit/Awesome-Crystal-GNNs) - This repository contains a collection of resources and papers on GNN Models on Crystal Solid State Materials.
 - [awesome-black-friday-cyber-monday-for-mac-apps](https://github.com/s1ntoneli/awesome-black-friday-cyber-monday-for-mac-apps) - Awesome deals on Black Friday for Mac Apps.
 - [awesome-mobile-graphics](https://github.com/shihchinw/awesome-mobile-graphics) - A curated list of various learning resources for computer graphics on mobile devices.